-This is an eight-week program designed to teach women how to overcome depression and prevent depression relapse.
+This is an eight-week program designed to teach you how to overcome depression and prevent depression relapse.

-It also teaches women new tools and techniques to deal with anxiety.
+It will also teach you new tools and techniques to deal with anxiety.

 This Group is for you if you have: